Ginger Tea: What Is It?

 - Poor Blood Circulation – Due to active reagents, mainly gingerol, it increases blood circulation, and can reduce the uncomfortable effects of chills and fever.

-- Weak Immune System - Ginger tea also is considered one of the top five antioxidant foods according to the American Journal of Clinical Nutrition, July 2006.
+- Weak Immune System – Ginger tea also is considered one of the top five antioxidant foods according to the American Journal of Clinical Nutrition, July 2006.
 Antioxidants are compounds that have the ability to scavenge free radicals that can cause damage and even death to various cells of the body.
+You need them to stave off a variety of infections from the common cold to the flu to mononucleosis.

 - Morning Sickness – Several studies have found that ginger and ginger tea can help with the nausea and vomiting of pregnancy.
 The University of Maryland Medical Center recommends that pregnant woman can consume up to 1 g ginger or its equivalent per day.